thoughtspot/tmlblock-okta_usage/README.md

 # Okta
 Prebuilt worksheets and liveboard visualizations based on Okta data.
-Monitor login events and application usuage for your org using Thoughtspot.
+Monitor login events and application usage for your org using Thoughtspot.

 # Artifacts